4 Equity Release Costs in 2024: What You Need to Know

 No fee options are designed to make equity release more accessible, but careful comparison is essential to ensure they provide long-term value compared to traditional equity release plans.

-What Additional Costs Can You Expect With Equity Release?
+What Hidden and Additional Costs Can You Expect With Equity Release?

-The additional costs with equity release primarily include Early Repayment Charges and accrued interest.
+The additional costs you can expect with equity release primarily include early repayment charges and accrued interest.

 What Are Equity Release Early Repayment Charges?

-Early repayment charges (ERCs) come into play if you repay the loan before the prescribed length of the contract has ended.
+Equity release early repayment charges (ERCs) are fees that come into play if you repay the loan before the prescribed length of the contract has ended.

 This may happen if you decide to move and can not take your loan with you, or if you change your mind about your equity release plan.